 A clinical trial of high-dose Genistein Aglycone is taking place in Manchester (UK), with Simon Jones as the principal investigator.
 Frits Wijburg is also conducting a Genistein study at the Amsterdam Medical Centre.

-Click here to view a video (from Dec 2013) featuring Dr. Brian Bigger explaining why this trial is so important.
+Click here to view a video (December 2013) featuring Dr. Brian Bigger explaining why this trial is so important.

 MPS IIIB AAV gene therapy clinical trial:

 Dr. J. M. Heard is leading a MPS IIIB AAV gene therapy clinical trial, conducted at the institute Pasteur in Paris, France.

 In April 2012 Shire enrolled the first participant into a multi-center observational, prospective natural history study of Sanfilippo Syndrome Type B (MPS IIIB) (HGT-SNB-088).
 The last patient enrolled in the study in September 2013, making a total of 19 patients.
 The period of observation in this study is 12 months for each patient.
 A full publication of the results will be made available following the completetion of the study around the end of 2014.
 Click here to review an update provided in April 2014.